Traumatic Brain Injury

 In gauging the amount of compensation to which a victim is entitled, personal injury attorneys will consider:

-- The type of injury: open vs. closed brain injuries, traumatic brain injuries (TBI)
+- open vs. closed brain injuries, traumatic brain injuries (TBI)

 The Victim’s Losses